Day 01) Arrive Delhi

 Day 06) Chambal

 Enjoy a boat safari at Chambal River.
 The Chambal River was declared a Gharial Sanctuary during 1978-79 by the M.P.
 Government, with an aim to provide a fully protected habitat for the conservation and propagation of the highly endangered Crocodilian species and other aquatic animals.
 The National Chambal Sanctuary is the longest river Sanctuary and holds the best Gharial population in the country.
-The Chambal has been often in association with the ravines of the districts of Morena and Bhaind.
+The Chambal has been often in association with the ravines of the districts of Morena and Bhind.
 These are a contributory factor for the development of tourism in this region.
 The ravines will fascinate and enthrall the tourist they will find many attractions so far as river Chambal and the Chambal area is concerned.

 Day 07) Chambal – Agra – Jabalpur

-Early morning drive from Chambal to Agra (approx 80 kilometers about 2 hours drive) Check in at your hotel where the day room is booked for you.
+Early morning drive from Chambal to Agra (approx 80 kilometers about 2 hours drive) Check-in at your hotel where the day room is booked for you.
 Enjoy a sightseeing of the city in the afternoon.
-(Including Taj Mahal and Agra Fort) Note: Taj Mahal is closed on Fridays A sprawling industrial town, Agra is situated 204 kilometres from Delhi.
+(Including Taj Mahal and Agra Fort) Note: Taj Mahal is closed on Fridays A sprawling industrial town, Agra is situated 204 kilometers from Delhi.
 Agra was established in 1475 by Badal Singh and came into its own when Sikander Lodhi of the Lodhi dynasty chose it for his capital because of its proximity to the Yamuna.
 Babur defeated the Lodhis to capture not only Agra but also to lay the foundation of the Mughal Empire.
 Places of interest in Agra include the most extravagant monument, Taj Mahal and Agra Fort.
-Later on Transfer to Agra Railway Station for overnight Train to Jabalpur – 2412 Gondwana Express - 1850 / 0715 - (Second Class Air Condition Sleeper)
+Later on transfer to Agra Railway Station for overnight train to Jabalpur – 2412 Gondwana Express - 1850 / 0715 - (Second Class Air Condition Sleeper)